 But most important, especially on citywide sale weekend, is this: the peak hours for sales in North Liberty.
 These are the best times to get large volumes of shoppers at your sale.
 And more shoppers = more $$$. 🙂

 Which days should my sale be open?

-This data came from the 2017 and 2018 North Liberty master list, which included over 200 total sales each year.
+This data came from the last three years, which included over 200 total sales each year.
 Here’s the breakdown by day:

 - About 30% of sales were open on THURSDAY

 - About 70% of sales were open on FRIDAY

 - About 95% of sales were open on SATURDAY

 In short, Saturday is the best day for your sale to be open, so you can capitalize on high numbers of out-of-town shoppers.
 That said, there are usually over 200 sales on Saturday from 8AM-12PM—that doesn’t give shoppers much time to get to all of the sales.